ebiggers/fsverity-utils/README.md

 OpenSSL must be version 1.0.0 or later.

-Then, to build and install:
+Then, to build and install fsverity-utils:

 ```bash
     make
     sudo make install
 ```

+By default, the following targets are built and installed: the program `fsverity`, the static library `libfsverity.a`, and the shared library `libfsverity.so`.
+You can also run `make check` to build and run the tests, or `make help` to display all available build targets.

+By default, `fsverity` is statically linked to `libfsverity`.
+You can use `make USE_SHARED_LIB=1` to use dynamic linking instead.

+See the `Makefile` for other supported build and installation options.

-# Examples
+## Examples

-## Basic use
+### Basic use

 ```bash
     mkfs.ext4 -O verity /dev/vdc